kalliope-project/kalliope/docs/installation/raspbian.md

-# Kalliope requirements for Raspbian
+# Kalliope requirements for Raspberry Pi OS

 Kalliope can be installed: